-The AMHA has established the following system to apply local
+The AMHA has established the following local admissions preferences for general occupancy (family) developments:

-preferences: Local preferences will be aggregated using the
+- 1. Date and time of receipt of a completed application; and - 2.
+The AMHA has established the following system to apply local preferences: Local preferences will be aggregated using the following system: - a.

-following system:

 Each preference is assigned points as listed below.
-The more preference points an applicant has, the higher the applicant's place on the waiting list.
+The more preference points an applicant has, the higher the applicant's place on the waiting list. - i.
 Working Family: 5 points

-Rent Burden or Homeless Preference: 4 points

-Disability Rendering Current Federally-Assisted Housing Inadequate: 4 points

-Veteran Preference: 2 points
+- ii.
+Rent Burden or Homeless Preference: 4 points - iii.
+Disability Rendering Current Federally-Assisted Housing Inadequate: 4 points - iv.
+Veteran Preference: 2 points - 3.
 For Phase 5, which is an elderly development, Elderly Families will have an absolute preference over Near-Elderly Families.